coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 2. **EMR File System (EMRFS)**:
    - EMRFS is an implementation of the Hadoop file system that allows Amazon EMR to read and write data directly to **Amazon S3**.
 This provides a highly durable, cost-effective storage solution, as **Amazon S3** offers **persistent storage**, and your data remains intact even if the EMR cluster is terminated. **EMRFS** enables you to store large amounts of data without worrying about data loss.

+3. **Local File System**:
+   - The local file system refers to the local disk attached to the EC2 instances used in the EMR cluster.
+This is **ephemeral storage**, meaning data is lost when the instance is terminated.
+It is often used for caching or storing temporary data during the processing phases of a job.